openvswitch/ovs/Documentation/howto/dpdk.rst

 Using Open vSwitch with DPDK
 ============================

-This document describes how to use Open vSwitch with DPDK datapath.
+This document describes how to use Open vSwitch with DPDK.

 .. important::

-   Using the DPDK datapath requires building OVS with DPDK support.
-The mapping of OVS version to DPDK can vary between releases.
-For version mapping information refer to :doc:`releases FAQ </faq/releases>`.
+   Using DPDK with OVS requires configuring OVS at build time to use the DPDK library.
+The version of DPDK that OVS supports varies from one OVS release to another, as described in the :doc:`releases FAQ </faq/releases>`.
 For build instructions refer to :doc:`/intro/install/dpdk`.

 Ports and Bridges
 -----------------